edcedcedcedc/computer-science-curriculum-ossu/README.md

 - Mathematics for Computer Science: Homework

 **Saturday:**
-- Linear Algebra: Cube Project
+- Linear Algebra: 2d shapes with matrix transformations and ui project
-- English Composition: Reading and Homework
 - Codeforces(competitive programming)

 **Sunday:**
 - Data Structures: Homework and/or Linear Algebra Project or any other backlog task
-- English Composition: Reading and Homework
 - Codeforces(competitive programming)

 [Return to table of contents](#table-of-contents)